AnthonyEmm/DeluxRental/README.md

 - `react-router-hash-link`: Hash link functionality for React Router.
 - `react-toastify`: Notifications library for React.
 - `tailwindcss`: Utility-first CSS framework.
+- `react-slick`: RIt is a carousel component built with React.
+- `slick-carousel`: Library slideshow component for cycling through elements—images or slides of text.

 The versions of these dependencies are specified in the `package.json` file.